elunna/nerfhack-changelog/README.md

 Historical Note: The success rate change from SLASH'EM was experimented with, but ultimately discarded in favor of the timeout nerf.

+#### Booby-trapped tins
+* From xNetHack
+* Randomly generated tins have a 1 in 30 chance of exploding in a blast of fire when opened.
+* Tins that you create from tinning kits will always be safe.

 #### Mirrors confer reflection while carried
 Carrying a mirror in your open inventory grants you the benefit of reflection.
 Keep in mind this effect applies to both players and monsters.
-However, each time a mirror reflects a ray, there is roughly a 50% chance it will shatter.
+However, each time a mirror reflects a ray, there is roughly a 25% chance it will shatter.
 If you are the originator of the reflected ray, you will suffer a -2 Luck penalty when the mirror breaks; no Luck penalty occurs if a monster causes the breakage.
 Artifact mirrors, such as the Magic Mirror of Merlin, are shatterproof and will not break when reflecting rays.
 Cracked mirrors always shatter upon reflection and Medusa’s stoning gaze will always shatter mirrors that reflect it.
 Be cautious around nymphs, as they commonly carry mirrors.

 ### Gems/Stones/Rocks
 * Reduced weight of flint stones to 2 aum (xNetHack/Sporkhack)